odw1/Blog/README.md

 ## ConfigureIf

-[Blog post](http://owainwragg.wordpress.com/2012/01/24/controlling-component-registration-with-configureif/) about using ConfigureIf when registering components using Castle Windsor
+[Blog post](http://owainwragg.wordpress.com/2012/01/24/controlling-component-registration-with-configureif/) about using ConfigureIf when registering components with Castle Windsor

 ## JsTestDriver